 The Park has a permanent animal population that provides some of the best game viewing in Africa.
 The open plains are home to herds of buffalo, elephant, giraffe and thousands of antelope species.
 Of course, where there is prey, there are predators.
 Lions feast on the abundance of plains game, solitary leopards prowl in the acacia wooded areas and cheetah roam the South-eastern plains.
 Other predatory species include all three African jackal species, Spotted hyena and smaller predators such as the Serval cat and Insectivorous aardwolf.

-Other than the game viewing, the Serengeti is characterised by space.
+Other than the game viewing, the Serengeti is characterized by space.
 The name, Serengeti is from a Masai word meaning endless plain and it easy to see how the Masai came to know it as such.
 The grass plains, studded with acacia and thorn trees seem go on for an eternity in every direction.
 After the rains, these sweeping golden plains are transformed into a lush green carpet flecked with wildflowers.
 It is a truly awe-inspiring.